mozilla/picl-tabs/README.md

 You can GET and PUT to the record for any device.
 You can GET from the root
 <userid> component to get a list of all devices.
 For the moment, that is all.
+There's not even any "get what has changed" command.
+You must get everything, all the time.

 Suggest Future API